 - Volunteer for MD2ndopinion

-MD2ndopinion Coordinator Jill Johnson needs six or seven additional dermatologists (currently there are two CMDA dermatologist volunteers) for this teledermatology consultation service from medical missionaries overseas.
-CMDA CEO Dr. David Stevens has emphasized that there is no medical liability since this is communication from one physician to another physician.
+MD2ndopinion Coordinator Jill Johnson needs a couple of additional CMDA derms (currently there are 5 CMDA dermatologist volunteers) for this teledermatology consultation service for medical missionaries overseas.
+CMDA CEO Dr. Mike Chupp has emphasized that there is no medical liability since this is communication from one physician to another physician.
 There are generally only one or two consultations per week.
 Contact us for more information.

 - Volunteer for CMDA Dermatology Section Leadership

 Various areas for contribution to the ongoing CMDA Dermatology Section functions are available.
-A short meeting after the annual Sunday morning meeting is the best time for direct information or contact us via email any time.
+Periodic Zoom meetings are held for the leadership team.
+Contact via email at email@example.com.

 - Volunteer for Global Health Outreach (GHO) Medical Mission Trips